junit-team/junit5-samples/junit5-java9-engine/README.md

 TestEngine implementation using Java 9 and Gradle.
 This engine does not find any tests in containers, but _discovers_ a configurable amount of ice cream scoops.

-This sample project does not aim to demonstrate how to use the JUnit Jupiter APIs.
+This sample project does not aim to demonstrate how to use the JUnit Platform APIs.
 For detailed  information on the JUnit Jupiter programming and extension models, please consult the [User Guide](http://junit.org/junit5/docs/current/user-guide/).